robOcity/ai-course/week-1-introducing-ai.md

     1. **Discuss:** Programming assignment.
 Post questions about the assignment here and offer assistance to others.  _Include the name of the koan and test that you are looking for help on  in your title._

     1. **Discuss:** Agents.
-Do you think the following assertions are true or false.
-Support you conclusions with a example or counter example where appropriate.  _Please pick four of the following, keep your answers to a sentence or two, and post your response by Wednesday._
+Do you think the following assertions are true or false?
+Support you conclusions with a example or counter example where appropriate.  _Please pick four of the following.
+Keep your answers to a sentence or two, and post your response by Wednesday._

-        1. An agent that senses only partial information about the state cannot be perfectly rations.
+        1. An agent that senses only partial information about the state cannot be perfectly rational.

         1. There exists task environments in which every agent is rational.